These sections help you get started with a development environment for mystmd

 We need some example data to test our theme against, such as the example landing page.
 Clone this example content repository and start the content server:

-git clone https://github.com/myst-examples/landing-pages
+git clone https://github.com/jupyter-book/example-landing-pages

-cd landing-pages
+cd example-landing-pages

 myst start --headless